ribo916/pickleball-drills/README.md

 npm run build
 ```

-### 🔎 Preview Production
+### 🔎 Preview Production Build
 ```bash
 npm run preview
 ```

-> To deploy to Vercel or another platform, install a [SvelteKit adapter](https://kit.svelte.dev/docs/adapters).
+### 🚀 Deployment
+This project uses `@sveltejs/adapter-node` for production builds, configured for Node.js environments (like Render.com).
+This only affects production builds and deployment - local development remains unchanged.

+To deploy:
+1. Build the project: `npm run build`
+2. Start the server: `node build/index.js`

+The build output will be in the `build` directory.

+> Note: If deploying to a different platform, you may need to switch adapters.
+See [SvelteKit adapters](https://kit.svelte.dev/docs/adapters) for more information.

 ---